MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 layla_rose id: 4
 ```

-Now you can apply some "magic" to our functions with [proc macros](https://github.com/anp/moxie/blob/33c84788885322895a3f26ce1f5a70a5dbe2d237/topo/macro/src/lib.rs) and/or closures to hide unnecessary counter helpers.
+Now you can apply some "magic" to our functions with [proc macros](https://doc.rust-lang.org/reference/procedural-macros.html) like [this one](https://github.com/anp/moxie/blob/33c84788885322895a3f26ce1f5a70a5dbe2d237/topo/macro/src/lib.rs) to hide unnecessary counter helpers.
 The result will look like:

 ```rust
 fn main() {